AToMiXhawK/blog/_posts/2019-08-11-customize-the-favicon.md

 > Note: ✓ means keep, ✗ means delete.

 The next time you build the site, the favicon will be replaced with a customized edition.

+---

+**Update:** Got a suggestion from a reader of the blog to use [Website Planet Favicon Generator](https://www.websiteplanet.com/webtools/favicon-generator/) for source images having file size greater than 2MB.
+This tool allows to create favicons from pictures that are up to 5 MB from either JPG, PNG or GIF.

+---